 Project Overview

-Gene therapy, or the use of genes as medicine, has immense therapeutic potential on the treatment of many difficult or impossible to treat genetic diseases and cancers.
-It involves the insertion of genetic material into a cell via a viral vector (a carrier), to restore the cell’s normal function.
-The increasing interest in gene therapy has lead to a high demand for the production of viral vectors for use in clincial trials.
-This program sees the establishment of a vector production facility that meets good manufacturing practices (cGMP) standards to meet the increasing demand for the use in human clinical trails.
-It will allow New South Wales to be at the forefront of vector production in Australia and economic potential can be gained through intellectual property rights and commercialisation.
+The growing interest in gene therapy has created a significant demand for viral vectors suitable for clinical trials.
+This program has established a vector production facility that adheres to good manufacturing practices (cGMP) standards to meet this rising demand for use in human clinical trials.
+This achievement places New South Wales at the forefront of vector production in Australia, offering economic benefits through intellectual property rights and commercialisation.

-The facility will directly build on our world class expertise in vector development and will allow for urgently needed paediatric gene therapy clinical trails for cancer, eye and kidney disease to be initiated.
-The facility will also have the capacity to produce vectors for the broader New South Wales and Australian research community as a means to advance the use of gene therapy for clinical use.
-Projecting forward, this transformative initiative will form the foundations for establishing a large-scale national production capacity with a global outlook.
+This facility leverages our world-class expertise in vector development and enables the initiation of crucial paediatric gene therapy clinical trials for a range of diseases such as cancer, eye, kidney and liver conditions.
+Additionally, it can produce vectors for the broader New South Wales and Australian research community, promoting the advancement of gene therapy for clinical applications.
+This transformative initiative has also set the foundation for establishing a large-scale national production capacity with global reach.

 Summary